typelead/eta/docs/0-user-guides/2-gradle-user-guide/2-advanced-configuration/0-plugin-management.md

 ### Eta Base Plugin

-This plugin is used for configuring your Eta and Etlas versions and other global parametrs for all the projects in your build.
+This plugin is used for configuring your Eta and Etlas versions and other global parameters for all the projects in your build.
 It will activate the `eta` extension block that will allow you to do so.

 **NOTE:** Both the Eta Plugin and the Eta Android Plugin apply the Eta Base Plugin by default, so if you apply either one, it is not required to apply this one!